vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > For this is good and acceptable in the sight of God our Savior, *who desires all men to be saved and to come to the knowledge of the truth*.
 {% ct '1 Timothy 2:3-4' %}

-The beautiful thing about God’s character is that He does not just know the future, but He also likes to reveal it ahead of time to strengthen our faith in Him and prepare us for what is to come.
-He does not want anyone to be lost due to a lack of knowledge about eternal realities, and He often uses prophets to bring such things to the attention of His people.
-John, the revelator, is one such prophet to whom God has revealed events that will transpire near the close of earth’s history.
+The beautiful thing about God’s character is that He not only knows the future, but also chooses to reveal it in advance to strengthen our faith and prepare us for what is to come.
+He does not want anyone to be lost because of a lack of knowledge about eternal realities, so He often speaks through prophets to make these truths known to His people.
+John the Revelator is one such prophet, to whom God revealed events that will unfold near the close of earth’s history.

 ## What power is symbolized first in Revelation 13?